Quick Exit Hide Your Tracks

 • ISVA Service / Survivors Support Service

-• In your letter/telephone call, it would be helpful if you explain the problem as clearly and fully as possible, including any action taken to date.
+In your complaint, it would be helpful if you explain the problem as clearly and fully as possible, including any action taken to date.
 If you have already tried to raise the issue informally, it would help us to know this.

-• Acknowledge the formal complaint in writing within 72 hours
+• Acknowledge the formal complaint in writing within 5 working days.

-• Undertake an investigation and respond within 10 working days.
-If for any reason we are not able to respond in this time, we will give you an update and let you know when we expect to send a full response.
+• Undertake an investigation and respond within 6 weeks.
+If, for any reason, we are not able to respond within this time, we will give you an update and let you know when we expect to send a full response.

-• Take action and follow up action as necessary
+• Take action and follow up action if necessary.

 If you:

-then you can write to Novlet Holness, Notts SVSS’s CEO and ask for your complaint and the response to be reviewed by the CEO and a Trustee.
-You can do this by email (complaints@nottssvss.org.uk) or by post (Notts SVS Services, 30 Chaucer Street, Nottingham, NG1 5LP).
-You should set out the grounds for your request, which must come within one of the three grounds set out above.
-You can also ask for a review to be done via our helpline (0115 941 0440) giving the above information.
+You should appeal in writing to Notts SVSS’s CEO within 10 working days of our response date.
+You can do this by email admin@nottssvss.org.uk or by post to Admin, Notts SVS Services, 30 Chaucer Street, Nottingham, NG1 5LP.
+You should set out the grounds for your appeal, which must come within one of the three grounds set out above.

-The CEO will let you know that she has got your request within two weeks of receipt.
-A full response will be sent within 28 days.
+We will acknowledge the receipt of your request within two weeks.
+A full and final response will be sent within 6 weeks.

 If you are still not satisfied with the final reply from Notts SVSS, then you have the option of writing to the Charity Commission at Charity Commission Direct, PO Box 1227, Liverpool, L69 3UG, stating the reason why you are dissatisfied with the outcome.
 All information on making complaints to the Charity Commission can be found on the Charity Commission’s website www.charity-commission.gov.uk in information Form CC47.